 Project development and the environmental process begin with the authorization of project activity funds.
-Environmental steps occur throughout development of the project, from the planning phase through completion of construction.
+Environmental steps occur throughout project development, from the planning phase through completion of construction.
 This section provides a brief overview of the steps involved in project development and the environmental process.

-FHWA's NEPA project development regulations require the project to (23 CFR 771.111(f)):
+FHWA's NEPA project development regulations require the project to: